maragkakislab/rnakinet/README.md

 rnakinet-predict-halflives --transcriptome-bam alignments/experiment/transcriptome_alignment.bam --predictions preds.csv --tl 2.0 --output halflives.csv
 ```

-Note that the calculated decay rates `pred_t5` are the most reliable for transcripts with at least 200 reads available
+Note that the calculated halflives `pred_t5` are the most reliable for transcripts with at least 200 reads available